Aval Appadithan: Themes and influences

 Kamal Haasan's character, Arun, is an early version of a metrosexual male — sensitive and sincere.
 Rajinikanth's character, Thyagu, is the exact opposite of Arun — money-minded, arrogant, and a womaniser.
 This is evident when Thyagu says to Arun: "Women should be enjoyed, not analysed."
 According to Rajinikanth, Thyagu was very much similar to him in real life — he too smokes and drinks.
 According to film critic Naman Ramachandran, Thyagu was, by far, Rajinikanth's most entertaining character up to that point in his career; his character was a self-confessed chauvinist who believed that men and women can never be equal, and that women are merely objects to be used for men's pleasure.
 When Arun calls Thyagu "a prejudiced ass", Thyagu responds by saying, "I am a male ass," with the dialogue being in English.
 His opinion of Sripriya's character, Manju, is seen when he says (also in English), "She is a self pitying sex-starved bitch!"

 Music

-Aval Appadithan soundtrack and score were composed by Ilaiyaraaja.
+Aval Appadithan's soundtrack and score were composed by Ilaiyaraaja.
+The album featured three songs: "Uravugal Thodarkathai", "Panneer Pushpangale" and "Vaazhkai Odam"; the lyrics were written by Gangai Amaran and Kannadasan and the vocals for the songs were performed by K. J. Yesudas, Haasan and S. Janaki, respectively.
 The soundtrack was released under the label of EMI Records.
-Although Ilaiyaraaja was busy, he agreed to compose for Aval Appadithan at the insistence of Rudhraiya and Haasan.
-After the recording session of "Ninaivo Oru Paravai" from Sigappu Rojakkal (1978), Ilaiyaraaja asked Haasan to record "Panneer Pushpangale" that same afternoon.
-During the recording session, Ilaiyaraaja suggested that Haasan tone down the opening notes; when Haasan sang perfectly as per his suggestion, Ilaiyaraaja accepted Haasan's next rendition of the song.

-Ilaiyaraaja wanted Vanna Nilavan to write the lyrics for "Uravugal Thodarkathai", but since Vanna Nilavan had difficulties in writing the lyrics, he opted out.
-He was subsequently replaced with Gangai Amaran.
-The song was reused in the film Megha (2014).
-It poignantly captures the vulnerable moments in the life of a woman, while "Panneer Pushpangale" and "Vaazhkai Odam Chella" have a "philosophical touch."
-According to Swarnavel Eswaran Pillai, author of the article The 1970s Tamil cinema and the post-classical turn, the songs were used "to punctuate the interiority of the characters rather than as a spectacle or as a device to move the plot forward."
-In June 2013, A. Muthusamy of Honey Bee Music enhanced the songs from their original version on the film's soundtrack album to 5.1 surround sound.